 People pursue sewing for different reasons, but one thing you can agree with is that sewing is a useful skill to have.
 Whether you need to add an extra pocket to your child’s shirt, make a quilt or a tent, a sewing machine will come in handy for you and your family.
-Shopping for a machine, however, can be a daunting task, and after reading so many reviews online, you might be wondering which industrial machine you should go with.
-Besides looking at the features you’ll get, you need a long-lasting machine and one that will not break your bank.
-We reviewed Singer 4452 and 4423 to give you the best option and most features.
+Shopping for a machine, however, can be a daunting task.
+Which industrial machine should you go for?
+Besides the features you’ll get, you need a long-lasting machine and one that will not break your bank.

-When you think of a sewing machine, you might remember the domestic machine your mom used to repair worn off clothes, but an industrial machine is quite different.
-Unlike a domestic machine, it’s built to last longer, take more abuse, and it comes with superior quality parts and motor.
+Unlike a domestic machine, an industrial machine is built to last longer, take more abuse, and it comes with superior quality parts and motor.
 A domestic machine will be made of plastic and nylon, but the industrial counterpart will have its gear, housings, body, and connecting rods made of aluminum or cast iron.

 Some industrial machines may perform specific tasks, have different types of stitches, and go through heavy materials like leather without glitches.
 This gives you greater flexibility compared to what a domestic machine offers.